maxxx580/elastic-object-detection-and-monitor-dashboard/README.md

 ## Quick Start

 ### Access to AWS EC2 instance
-use the command below to access EC2 instance.
+Use the command below to access EC2 instance.
 The project is placed at root directory and please use the start up script to launch.
 ```
 ssh -i "keypair.pem" ubuntu@ec2-54-159-34-94.compute-1.amazonaws.com
 ```